HF-Informatik-TEKO/pvs-transferarbeit/README.md

 ### Server
 The configrations in this section belongs to the server only.
-**max-message-history**: the maximum amout of messages the server stores internally before deleting messages from the store.
+**max-message-history**: the maximum amout of messages the server stores internally before deleting messages from the store

 ### Client
 The configrations in this section belongs to the client only.